 This provides summary information about the school's student body, curricular offerings, and grading system.

 In-progress semester grades can be submitted through the Mid-Year Report if mid-year grades are available.
 You can choose to submit the report, or NYU may contact you, requesting you to submit the report if it is needed to complete your application evaluation.

 If you are enrolled in a college or university operating on the trimester or quarter system, you should submit winter term grades as soon as grades become available, as opposed to using the Mid-Term Report.

 If you are admitted to NYU as a first-year student and submit your deposit, you are also required to provide NYU with a Final Report.
 Transfer applicants can submit either the Final Report or an official final high school transcript, which includes all final grades and a date of graduation.

 This may be required for transfer applicants, and is comprised of the same components as the school report.
 Any college official who has access to your full academic and disciplinary record, such as your Dean, Adviser or the Registrar, can submit the College Report to NYU.
 If the form is required we will reach out to you requesting the information.

 NYU has a very flexible Standardized Testing Policy to accommodate students from all over the world.
 In addition to the ACT, SAT, AP, and IB exams, we also accept national examinations from over a hundred countries.
 You can refer to our International Qualifications Tool which allows for you see specifically what is requires for each examination based on country of origin.

 As part of our standardized testing policy, some applicants will also be required to submit English language proficiency testing.

 Instructor Evaluation/Letter of Recommendation

-If you are not able to submit the Common Application Instructor Evaluation, a letter of recomendation from an instructor may be sent to email@example.com.
+If your recommender is unable to submit their letter thorugh the Common Application, it can be sent to firstname.lastname@example.org.
 The letter should come directly from your recommender.
 If this will be an issue please contact the admissions office prior to the application deadline for assistance.